Hitakshi20/Heart-Disease-Diagnosis/README.md

 # Heart Disease Diagnosis

-This project analyses the **Heart Disease** dataset (available on Kaggle) containing 14 variables (e.g., age, sex, chest pain type, blood pressure, cholesterol) for 297 patients.
-The data can be used to predict whether a patient has heart disease based on their clinical measurements and demographics.
+This machine learning project predicts whether a patient is at risk of developing heart disease based on clinical indicators.
+It uses the UCI Heart Disease dataset, which contains patient attributes such as age, blood pressure, cholesterol levels, and chest pain type.

+The goal is to demonstrate how structured healthcare data and supervised machine learning can support early diagnosis and clinical decision-making.

 ## Contents